laminlabs/lamin-blog/docs/lamin.md

 > There are three kinds of lies: lies, damned lies, and statistics. -- [Mark Twain (1907)](https://en.wikipedia.org/wiki/Lies,_damned_lies,_and_statistics) <br>
 > A huge amount of effort is spent cleaning data to get it ready for analysis. -- [Hadley Wickham (2014)](https://www.jstatsoft.org/article/view/v059i10)

-But only since everybody started to delegate work to agents they have become painful for a large number of people and organizations: Untraceable agentic results cannot be trusted.
+But only since everybody started to delegate work to agents they have become painful for a large number of people and organizations: Agents need API-first access to operate.
+Untraceable agentic results cannot be trusted but tracing interactive data workloads doesn't fit the established workflow managers.
 Agents burn tokens, make mistakes, or fail entirely if unable to efficiently access data.

 > The bottleneck for biological agents is the absence of a layer for querying biological data. -- [Laura Luebbert (2026)](https://www.anthropic.com/research/agents-in-biology)

-And changes made by agents have a strong need for review.
-These fundamental problems are particularly severe in the life sciences due to its many different data formats, complex data generation processes, the high number of concepts needed even to just define measurements -- it's not just tokens or pixels or a few simple metrics as in other domains -- and the related need for interactive human or agentic analyses with their non-deterministic data flow.
+Changes made by agents have a strong need for review and need to frequently corrected.
+These fundamental problems are particularly severe in the life sciences due to its many different data formats, complex data generation processes, the high number of concepts needed even to just define measurements -- it's not just tokens or pixels or a few simple metrics as in other domains.

 <div style="text-align: center">
 <img width="800px" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/VFFgFdAlJnssyOdk0001.svg" style="padding: 0;">
 </div>

-The last decade has brought much innovation in the sophistication and scale of data generation techniques -- in particular scRNA-seq, next-generation sequencing, and high-throughput techqniues.
+The last decade has brought much innovation in the resolution and scale of biological data generation techniques, for example, spatial RNA sequencing.[^marx21]
-And it has brought the promise of AI helping to get real value out of it while the world kept building UI-first platforms and ELN systems for biologists wrangling anecdotal data.
+The last decade also brought the promise of AI helping to get real value out of these data.
+But the world has kept building UI-first platforms and ELN systems for biologists wrangling anecdotal data.
-So we thought a new API-first data management tool for the age of AI was needed, and we built it open-source into the pydata stack, so that you don't have to worry about an ideosyncratic rate-limited REST.
+So we thought a new API-first data management tool for the age of AI was needed, and we built it open-source into the pydata stack, so that one wouldn't have to worry about an ideosyncratic rate-limited REST.

 > I don't want to learn your garbage query language. -- [Erik Bernarhardsson](https://erikbern.com/2018/08/30/i-dont-want-to-learn-your-garbage-query-language.html)